How to get into NIDA

 NIDA.
 The National Institute of Dramatic.
-The training ground of Mel Gibson, Cate Blanchett and slew of other local and international talent.
+The training ground of Cate Blanchett, Judy Davis, Miranda Tapsell and slew of other local and international talent.
 NIDA is the leading drama school in Australia.
 It’s the most well funded, and most prestigious acting school in the country.
 Over the course of it’s history, it has given rise to some of Australia’s best acting talent.

 Why Audition for NIDA?

 Though there are a number of great acting schools in Australia, including the Western Australian Academy of Performing Arts (WAAPA), Queensland University of Technology (QUT) and Actors Centre Australia (ACA), NIDA remains the most well respected and revered drama school in the country.

 - Funding.
 The facilities at NIDA are incredible.
 Due to the government support NIDA receives, the standard of productions you work on as a student will be second to none.
 The theatres, rehearsal rooms and other facilities are amazing.